jrawbits/VisionEval-Wiki-JR/Multiple-Scenarios.md

     - gathers results from the multiple scenarios
     - generates the [Visualizer](https://github.com/gregorbj/VisionEval/tree/add_scenario/sources/VEScenarioViewer) output file
   - An example implementation for VERPAT is [here](https://github.com/gregorbj/VisionEval/tree/add_scenario/sources/models/VERPAT_Scenarios)
-  - It will be designed to also work for VERSPM, like it did for [RSPM](https://github.com/gregorbj/RSPM-Viewer)
+  - It will be setup to also work for VERSPM, like it did for [RSPM](https://github.com/gregorbj/RSPM-Viewer)

 ## Additional Revisions to VisionEval as a Result
   - Revise VEGUI to support additional VEScenarios functionality